joedono/weave-playset-template/README.md

 - Range - The range of effect of this quality.
 Applies to  Applies to Talents, Signature Moves, and Items

 ## How do I Start?
 First, download the set!
-You can do that by clicking the big green button in the upper-right of this page that says "Clone or download" and clicking on "Download ZIP".
+You can do that by clicking the big button in the upper-right of this page that says `Clone or download` and clicking on `Download ZIP`.
 Then you get to writing!
-Personally, I'd recommend you get familiar with Git, create an account on Github.com, and either fork this repository or copy it into your own.
+Personally, I'd recommend you get familiar with Git, create an account on Github.com, and click the `Use this template` button instead.
 If those words didn't mean anything to you, you can either ignore them and write with your favorite text editor or learn more at [GitHub Guides](https://guides.github.com/).

 After that, you should take a look at these files to get an idea how to use the templates.
 - index.md